 I’ve had a mixed history with my teeth.
 I was terrified of the dentist growing up, so of course, I was blessed with multiple cavities and two extractions before I turned 13.
 It was not a fun time, but praise be my adult teeth came in straight, and it's been mostly smooth sailing from there.

 Like most twenty-somethings, I’ve experimented with teeth whitening in the past, both at home and in the chair.
 While I’ve had minor success (mostly in the chair), I’ve found that the entire process is either too expensive, too time-consuming, too sensitizing, or gives me eczema around my mouth.

-The Science: Bleaching without the free radicals
+The Ingredients: Bleaching without the free radicals

 I actually called on Nik Mirkovic and Alex Tomic of Hismile to help me explain this one because the science behind the new formula is actually really interesting.
 In short, the active ingredient PAP (called Phthalimidoperoxycaproicacid, for those with a degree in rocket science) is a molecule that hails from the bleach family but doesn’t whiten in the same aggressive way that hydrogen peroxide does.